Find out which French visa or permit you need to visit, live, work or study in France.

 You don’t need a short-stay visa if you hold a French residence permit or a residence permit from another Schengen country, certain travel documents from other EU states, or are from one of countries on this list.

-If you’ve have a residence permit in the past but have been away from France for more than three consecutive years, your permit will have expired and you will need a new visa to enter France.
+If you’ve had a residence permit in the past but have been away from France for more than three consecutive years, your permit will have expired and you will need a new visa to enter France.
 If you have lost your visa, then you must apply to the French embassy/consulate in your home country for a return visa.
 Because the French consulate will have to perform background checks with the perfectural authorities who issued the permit, it’s best to keep your permit in a safe place to avoid losing it, because the replacement process can take a long time.

 Relatives and partners of EU/EEA/Swiss nationals

 If you need a Schengen visa, you must apply at the French embassy or consulate in your country of residence.
 You need to hold a passport or national ID document issued within the previous 10 years and valid for at least three months after you intend to leave France.
 You must be able show that you have adequate funds to support yourself during your visit, somewhere to stay, and have medical insurance with cover of at least EUR 30,000.